 For Secure Key Injection to work, the following steps need to occur:

 Securely establish encryption keys for the channel; for example:

 Use shared symmetric keys between the server and the smart card on the client.

 Generate a temporary symmetric session key on the server and import it onto the smart card encrypted by a public key that originates on the smart card.

 Derive a session key from a shared symmetric key.

-Use a key agreement protocol such as Diffie-Hellman (DH).
+Use a key agreement protocol (such as Diffie-Hellman).

 Encrypt the data on the server that is to be sent to the smart card.
-Such data could be:
+Such data can be one of the following:

 Authentication data, such as a PIN or administrator key.